 This is the Colorado Plateau and the climate was a bit wetter back in those days.
 The Sinagua, Cohonina and Kayenta Anasazi inhabited the area, growing crops, hunting wild game and making pottery.
-Those tribes and their ancestors had inhabited the area for maybe 10,000 years at the time of the last eruption at Sunset Crater around 1,000 CE.
-Hopi and Zuni elders tell old stories about watching the "fireworks" happening when the volcano was letting blast.
+Those tribes and their ancestors had inhabited the area for maybe 10,000 years before the last eruption at Sunset Crater, around 1,060 CE.
+Hopi and Zuni elders tell stories about watching the "fireworks" happening when the volcano was letting blast.

 When the eruptions were over, the landscape had changed considerably and was newly fertilized with the addition of fresh-fallen ash and minerals.
-Better crop yields were able to support a bigger population.
-That bigger population was better able to construct better living quarters.
+Better crop yields were able to support a larger population.
+That larger population was better able to construct better living quarters.

-The pueblos at Wupatki and Wukoki were begun and probably reached their zenith in the 1100's CE.
-Construction of the Citadel was begun about the time the others were being completed but the climate was starting to get drier and the farming started to produce less food.
+The pueblos at Wupatki and Wukoki were begun and probably reached their zenith in the 1100s CE.
+Construction of the Citadel was begun about the time the others were being completed but the climate was starting to get drier and the farming started producing less food.
 By about 1225 CE these pueblos were completely abandoned.